atomicframeworks/dotfiles/README.md

 ````
 ## Updating
 There are multiple ways to update:
-1 Set the autoupdate variable in .-.config to true.
+* Set the autoupdate variable in .-.config to true.
 This will run a git pull each load on the .- directory.
-2 Run the `.-.update` command.
+* Run the `.-.update` command.
 This will run a git pull on the .- directory.
-3 Manually update using git.
+* Manually update using git.

 ## Editing .- dotfiles
 All  .- dotfiles files are aliased for editing by a convention of their directory and name.

-#####Core file (do not delete)
+#####Core files (do not delete)
 .-.aliases<br>
 .-.config<br>
 .-.exports<br>